simon-anders/htseq/trunk/doc/tour.rst

 And much more
 =============

-This tour was only meant to give an overview.
+This tour is only meant to give an overview.
 There are many more tasks that can be solved with HTSeq.
 Have a look at the reference documentation in the following pages to see what else is there.